 How we choose to answer that question will determine the degree to which we view the world with compassion.
 It is easy to hate those which are most justifiably hated.
 The killer and the torturer are rightly despised.
 There is a reason that even in prison the child abuser is singled out for particularly harsh treatment by his fellow convicts.
 All this is true; empathy for the suffering that has been inflicted on the victims requires a heartfelt desire to protect, to stop the evil deeds from being consummated or continued and if that means destroying the person causing the suffering, so be it.
 If this were all the compassionate heart had to consider, the spiritual path would consist mostly of keeping oneself pure and destroying the evil others.

 Consideration of what made the perpetrator have the mind they do makes it much harder to harbor thoughts of undiluted hate and revenge.
-What we learn out here in the real world, out beyond the Sunday school lessons, is that most every criminal was once a victim themselves.
+What we learn out here in the real world is that most every criminal was once a victim themselves.
 The child abuser was abused as a child, the father beating up his five year old was beaten himself.
 Which leads us to ask where the father’s father received the shame and pain that warped their mind, causing them to act out.
 “The sins of the father will be visited upon the third and fourth generation” the Bible says in Numbers.
-This is the dark wheel of samsara, endlessly spinning around and around.
+This is the dark wheel of the fallen world, endlessly spinning around and around.
 Keep returning hate for hate and it never ends; only love can over come hate.
 This wheel needs to be cut.

 What opens up once the simple black and white thinking is abandoned is a vision of vastness; ripples of causes and effects running their way backwards and forwards in time.

-What we are being taught is that it is possible for there to be a bodhisattva in hiding – a spiritual giant might be going where the evil is in order to do good.
-We can never be one hundred percent sure, even in the realm of moral certainty.
+What we are being taught is that it is possible for there to be a saint in hiding – a spiritual giant might be going where the evil is in order to do good.
+We can never be one hundred percent sure, even in the realm of moral certainty as it is applied to the lives of others.
+Didn’t Christ dine with tax collectors and prostitutes?
 This follows directly from the truth of equality seen through the eyes of our interdependence.
-When the eye of compassion looks at an event like arms dealing in the third world it hopes (aka has faith) that among the many people involved there might also be a bodhisattva working undercover.
+When the eye of compassion looks at an event like arms dealing in the third world it hopes (aka has faith) that among the many people involved there might also be a potential saint working undercover.
 One of the arms dealers might have diverted a shipment or influenced a sale so that it minimized the harm that might otherwise have been done.
-Or maybe a bodhisattva in hiding was able to accidentally arrange for illegal shipments of small arms to war torn regions to be discovered by the authorities.
+Or maybe a good person in hiding was able to accidentally arrange for illegal shipments of small arms to war torn regions to be discovered by the authorities.
 Who knows?

 We have to be careful when trying to pursue the good.
 Often when we apply a great effort of willpower and try to force our way into virtue, we are really coming from a place of great fear, not compassion for oneself and others.
 When fear is fueling the willpower behind such disciplines they do not lead to lasting healing.
 It is a hard thing to be truly wise and compassionate, very difficult.
 Recognizing this is simultaneously recognizing the many ways in which people can use the concepts of virtue in highly un-virtuous ways.

 The point is this: never cut off someone forever from your compassion.
-That is the one thing we are not allowed to do in the Mahayana way of thinking.
+That is the one thing we are not allowed to do in the charitable way of thinking.
 But it is equally important that you recognize that you cannot help everyone, at every level, right now.
 This means it is ok to personally remain neutral for the time being and just wait to see how things continue to play out if need be.
 You do not always have to make a judgment about whether something is right or wrong on the spot; you can defer judgement as an act of kindness to oneself and others.
 We enjoy clear, unassailable compassionate thinking when in addition to yes and no our ethical life includes maybe.
 Accepting this allows us to take our seat, the powerful seat of kindness.
-Karma is the idea that we can be confident that the reality of events are the causes from which results will be born; they will not be born from whatever con job or delusion might be dominating the mindstreams of some of those involved.
+We can be confident that the reality of events are the causes from which results will be born; they will not be born from whatever con job or delusion might be dominating the minds and hearts of some of those involved.

-The whole Mahayana structure with its undercover bodhisattvas and exceptions to its ethical vows is an elaboration of the simple sentiment; “I hope some good comes of it.”
+The whole ethical structure with its undercover saints is an elaboration of the simple sentiment; “I hope some good comes of it.”
 That is what we say when confronted with an evil but still are capable of feeling hope within us.
 Understood rightly it is the exact opposite of a Pollyanna point of view.
 This is just what Mindful Ecology is all about.
 It looks to the mess we have made of our social arrangements and our relationships with the living earth and refuses to just lay down and die.
 It looks the storm right in the eye and then gets to work embodying an alternative lifestyle as a way of swaying the probabilities involved in charting our future on this planet.
 I hope some good will come of it.